China rejects the need for a new WHO investigation into the origins of the Coronavirus.

 Vice Foreign Minister Ma Zhaoxu told reporters, “We reject political tracing… and abandoning the joint report” published during the WHO expert team’s visit to Wuhan in January.
 “We are in favor of scientific tracing.”

-The most plausible possibility, according to the paper, is for the virus to cross from bats to humans via an intermediate species, whereas a leak from the Wuhan virology facilities is “very unlikely.”
+The most plausible possibility, according to the paper, is for the virus to cross from bats to humans via an intermediate species, whereas a breach from Wuhan’s virology facilities is “very unlikely.”

 Suggestions for fresh paths of study were dismissed by Ma.